|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 According to Dr. Bali, in January 2019, Dr. Bali’s department chair demanded that Dr. Bali make available to him a reference letter Dr. Bali had written for a student.
 The chair had heard an allegation that the letter contained a sexist phrase or line.
 Dr Bali refused, on grounds that the letter is confidential.
 Prior to being told of his future employment status, he was issued a Disciplinary letter by his supervisor for “Insubordination”.

 Ryerson University cancelled a panel discussion which was to take place on campus on August 22, 2017.
 The panel, which was titled “The Stifling of Free Speech on University Campuses”, included University of Toronto (U of T) professor Jordan Peterson, Concordia University professor Gad Saad, and Rebel Media journalist Faith Goldy.

-Ryerson released a statement on August 16, 2017, citing a rally and counter protests in Charlottesville, Virginia, as a factor in their decision to cancel the event:
+Ryerson released a statement on August 16, 2017, citing a rally and counter protests which took place in Charlottesville, Virginia, as a factor in their decision to cancel the event:

 After a thorough security review, the University has concluded that Ryerson is not equipped to provide the necessary level of public safety for the event to go forward, particularly given the recent events in Charlottesville, Virginia.
 For that reason, we have told the organizers that Ryerson will no longer provide a room for their event.

 On August 10, 2017, political commentator Tarek Fatah was scheduled to speak at Ryerson University as part of a speaker series sponsored by the Canadian non-profit organization, Canada Indian Foundation, whose mandate is “to foster stronger bilateral relations between Canada and India” and increase “awareness of the changing face of India.”
 Mr. Fatah’s lecture was titled “Ghazwa-e-Hind vs. the Ethos of Hindustan”.